Pictures of what the LF program incorporates with the LANDFIRE logo on the left and USFS and DOI on the right

 Get Data

-Operational Roads in Alaska involved combining NLCD 2016 Urban Descriptor for Alaska and HERE roads by buffering the HERE roads by 15m, rasterizing them, and adding them to the NLCD roads.
-Where NLCD and HERE roads overlapped, NLCD was used.
-HERE classes were translated to NLCD primary, secondary, tertiary, and thinned roads based on the descriptions, whether it was paved, and speed categories.
+Operational Roads in Alaska involved combining NLCD 2016 Urban Descriptor for Alaska and a commercially available roads dataset by buffering the roads by 15m, rasterizing them, and adding them to the NLCD roads.
+Where NLCD and the commercial data overlapped, NLCD was used.
+Commercial data roads classes were translated to NLCD primary, secondary, tertiary, and thinned roads based on the descriptions, whether it was paved, and speed categories.

 Operational Roads in Hawaii, Puerto Rico, American Samoa, and Guam were derived from the 2017 US Census Bureau TIGER lines (US Census Bureau, 2017) and include pixels within 15m of the road lines.
 The lines were buffered by 15m and then converted to raster using the "recode" field to designate the new pixel values.